Skip to main content

 Institutional framework of transport research

-The responsibility of creating, drafting and implementing transport policy is held by the Department for Transport (DfT).
+• Department for Transport (DfT): Has responsibility for creating, drafting and implementing UK transport policy.
 Detailed transport planning documents are drafted by the Department on areas of interest established by the Industrial Strategy.

-UK Research and Innovation (UKRI) is the national funding agency investing in science and research and implements the majority of the research and innovation aspects to support Industrial StrategyIt is a public strategic body which brings together seven research councils, Innovate UK and Research England:
+• UK Research and Innovation (UKRI):The national funding agency investing in science and research, which implements the majority of the research and innovation aspects to support the Industrial StrategyFunds transport-related research through councils and cross-sector programmes.

 Funding Sources and Support Initiatives

-• Driving the electric revolution - This challenge will allow the UK to seize the economic opportunities from the global transition to clean technologies and electrification.
+• Driving the electric revolution: Funded by the Industrial Strategy Challenge Funds (ISCF) this programme will allow the UK to seize economic opportunities from the global transition to clean technologies and electrification.
 The programme will help businesses across numerous sectors including transport, energy, construction and agriculture to invest and work together to capitalise on the UK’s strengths in this technology.

-• Future Flight: This challenge will enable the UK to build, use and export new, greener ways of flying through advances in electric and autonomous flight technology.
-It will support the development, in the UK, of new technologies from freight-carrying drones to urban air vehicles to hybrid-electric regional aircraft.
+• Future Flight: Funded by the Industrial Strategy Challenge Funds (ISCF), a programme to enable the UK to build, use and export new, greener ways of flying through advances in electric and autonomous flight technology.
+It will support the development of new technologies from freight-carrying drones to urban air vehicles to hybrid-electric regional aircraft.